Hyderabad woman stabbed to death in London

 The incident took place at a residential property in Neeld Crescent, Wembley on Tuesday.

-While the murder victim is yet to be formally identified by police in the UK, reports from India indicate that it was Kontham Tejasvini – a young professional from Hyderabad.
+While the murder victim is yet to be formally identified by police in the UK, reports from India indicate that the woman was Kontham Tejasvini – a young professional from Hyderabad.

 A post-mortem examination is scheduled, following which the police are expected to formally release her identity.